Statistics Basics

 Before using the answer

-1. Verify the input list or range before calculating.
+1. Verify the list or range.

 FAQ